grislyeye/three-meet/design-notes.md

 <section class="summary">

-## 5E Core
+#### Pathfinder Second Edition Core

 Guide

-Except for the above, we try to keep to the solid core of the 5E rules.
+Except for the above, we try to keep to the solid core of the Pathfinder Second Edition rules, and to be mostly compatible.

 </section>